wingman007/ADS2018Informatics/IvanTsakov_1601261018/README.md

 #### Fifth solution will let you input a string and search in a text for that string:
 ---->You can find the solution here [Search String](https://github.com/IvanTsakov/ADS2018Informatics/tree/master/IvanTsakov_1601261018/SearchString)

+#### Sixth solution covers one of the problems of the Duke competition of 1993:
+---->You can find the solution here [Duke programming problem H](https://github.com/IvanTsakov/ADS2018Informatics/tree/master/IvanTsakov_1601261018/Duke%20programming%20problem%20H)

+#### Seventh solution will show the undirected graph and will show if there is a cycle that goes through it:
+---->You can find the solution here [Maximum Cycle](https://github.com/IvanTsakov/ADS2018Informatics/tree/master/IvanTsakov_1601261018/MaximumCycle)

+#### Eighth solution is closest pair of points:
+---->You can find the solution here [Maximum Cycle](https://github.com/IvanTsakov/ADS2018Informatics/tree/master/IvanTsakov_1601261018/closestPoints)